Why was the CARE Consortium Created?

 The CARE Consortium existing organizational structure will be utilized to lead the CARE 2.0 studies.

-Administrative and Operations Core (AOC): The AOC serves as the centralized coordination center for the Longitudinal Clinical Study and Advanced Research Cores (CSC) and Advanced Research Core (ARC), and Consortium members.
-The AOC also provides regu;atory and financial oversight for the Consortium, as well as supports the CARE regulatory and financial oversight for the Consortium, as well as supports the CARE Biostatistics and Data Management Team (BDMT), CARE Biospecimens Team, and CARE Bioinformatics Team.
+Administrative and Operations Core (AOC): The AOC serves as the centralized coordination center for the Longitudinal Clinical Study (CSC) and Advanced Research Core (ARC), and Consortium members.
+The AOC also provides regulatory and financial oversight for the Consortium, as well as supports the CARE Biostatistics and Data Management Team (BDMT), CARE Biospecimens Team, and CARE Bioinformatics Team.

 Longitudinal Clinical Study Core (CSC): The CSC has implemented a multi-year, multi-site, prospective, longitudinal investigation of concussive and repetitive head impacts in NCAA student-athletes to develop and implement a multi-year, multi-site, prospective, clinical longitudinal research protocol whose aim is to study the natural history of concussion.
 The CSC serves as the foundation upon which additional advanced research projects are built

-An important leadership Team is added for CARE 2.0 and it focuses on the Military Services Academies (MSAs).
-The Uniformed Services University of the Health Sciences (USUHS).
+An important leadership team, Uniformed Services University of the Health Sciences (USUHS), is added for CARE 2.0 and it focuses on the Military Services Academies (MSAs).

 CARE Consortium Standing Committees